Kairuruku Pūāwai, Kairuruku Kairaki

 Research and study leave

-Postdoctoral Fellows are covered by the Terms and Conditions for the Appointment of Postdoctoral Fellows
+Postdoctoral Fellows are covered by the Terms and Conditions for the Appointment of Postdoctoral Fellows in the:

 Performance-Based Research Fund (PBRF)